The History of Radcliffe Olympic FC

 The success continued in the 2003/04 season when they were crowed Champions of the Central Midland League Premier Division.
 The 2004/05 season saw them play in the Central Midlands League Supreme Division.
 The 2006/07 season saw them make their debut in the FA Vase.
 The 2008/09 saw them crowned Champions of the Central Midlands League Supreme Division.

-This season sees them play in the Nottinghamshire Senior League Premier Division with a Management Team of Chris Bennett (Manager) and Ricky Hunter (Coach).
+This season sees them play in the Nottinghamshire Senior League Division One with a Management Team of Chris Bennett (Manager) and Ricky Hunter (Coach).